bobtail-dev/bobtail/README.md

     A, B, C, D, E

-The main benefit is that this avoids multiple visits to the same node.
+This guarantees avoiding multiple visits to the same node.

-The performance effects of this warrants research, but my feeling is that it scales better and should not be slower for simpler DAGs.

 ### Lazy Event Notification